yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 1. `bucketRequestName`: the name of the `BucketRequest` associated with this access request.
 From the bucket request, COSI knows the `Bucket` instance and thus bucket and its properties.
 1. `bucketAccessClassName`: name of the `BucketAccessClass` specifying the desired set of policy actions to be set for a user identity or ServiceAccount.
 1. `bucketAccessName`: name of the bound cluster-scoped `BucketAccess` instance.
-1. `conditions`: the latest available observation of this `BucketAccessRequest`.
-(Phase is not used.)
-1. `Type`: only one type is supported: "AccessGranted".
-If the condition's `Status` is true then access to the bucket has been granted for the `Reason` provided.
-If `Status` is false then the bucket is unable to be accessed and, again, `Reason` states why.
+1. `accessGranted`: if true access has been granted to the bucket.
+If false then access to the bucket has not been granted.
-1. `Status`: one of true, false or unknown.
-If not specified then unknown is assumed.
-A true status indicates the this condition is true at the time of observation.
-1. `Reason`: one of "Bound", "Granting", "Revoking".
-1. `Message`: optional human readable message containing more details.

 #### BucketAccess